GPII/universal/README.md

 #### Running tests using a VM
 A VM can be automatically created using tools provided by the [Prosperity4All Quality Infrastructure](https://github.com/GPII/qi-development-environments/).
 Please ensure the [requirements](https://github.com/GPII/qi-development-environments/#requirements) have been met.
 The ``vagrant up`` command can then be used to provision a new VM.

+Within the VM, the application will be installed in the directory specified by the nodejs_app_install_dir variable, which is defined in the provisioning/vagrant-vars.yml configuration file in this repository.
+By default it is set to "/home/vagrant/sync/node_modules/universal".

 Following the provisioning phase, tests can be run in the VM directly from the host system, without the need to log into the VM or interact with its console.

 From your project's top-level directory (where the Vagrantfile and Gruntfile.js files reside), run: